Xilmi/Rotp-Fusion/README.md

 Very soon:
-- Update Help for transport troop
-- When the range circles are selected, distances should be shown instead of built ships.
 - Spare Xenophobes: Stop if caught too.
 - William482 request: Show info on offered Tech trade
   - ($remaining_RP / $total_RP Remaining) or (Imminent - 29%) in place of the beaker counts...